vitaliihonta/landing/content/posts/zio-temporal-intro.md

 ---
 title: "Temporal Workflows with ZIO: Introduction"
+description: "Meet Temporal - a distributed workflow management system for building invincible apps.
+In this series of articles, you will see how to solve real business problems using the concept of Workflows"
 date: 2023-09-01T10:00:00+02:00
 series: "Temporal Workflows with ZIO"
 draft: false
 tags: ["Temporal", "ZIO"]
+og_image: "images/site-feature-image.png"
 ---

 ## Introduction
-Do you spend a lot of time making your applications resilient?
-Dealing with distributed state and locks?
-Migrating from sync to async communication?
-Adding retries, tracing?
+Do you spend a lot of time making your applications resilient: dealing with distributed state and locks, migrating from sync to async communication, adding retries, tracing?

 That's a usual programming routine that we, as engineers, must care about.
 On the other hand, it shifts our focus to technical issues instead of the original business problem.